RogerCronin/Proletariat-Bot/readme.md

 # Proletariat Bot

 Proletariat Bot is a Discord bot writen in Node.js using the [Discord.js](https://discord.js.org/#/) npm library.
-This is the fourth iteration of the bot, a great-grandson of the original, if you will.
-Well technically the fifth, but I've repressed the memories of my original Proletariat Bot project so I can't tell you anything about it.
+This is the fifth iteration of the bot, a great-great-grandson of the original, if you will.
+Well technically the sixth, but I've repressed the memories of my original Proletariat Bot project, so I can't tell you anything about it.

 ## Usage